10 Creepy Things Psychopaths Say: 10 Weird Things They Do

 Despite their calm demeanor, psychopaths can be highly impulsive.
 They may look “cool” in an agitating situation and then suddenly erupt in dangerous and risky behavior.

 Why is it weird?
-Impulsiveness is an unusual behavior in normal adults because most of us grew up learning how to delay acting on our impulses, and use that time to assess the possible fallouts.
-Not psychopaths; they would rather act recklessly without any fear of the potential consequences of their actions.
+Impulsive behaviors without considering the possible dire consequences are unusual in normal adults.
+Most of us grow up learning to delay acting on our impulses and assessing the possible fallouts.
+Not psychopaths; they mostly choose to act recklessly and then face whatever consequences come their way.

 6. Repeated Acts of Irresponsibility